Hitting the slopes: A spectroscopic view of UV continuum slopes of galaxies reveals a reddening at z > 9.5: Results

 At $z>9.5$ in Bin 5, we find that the vast majority of galaxies have $\beta < -2$, consistent with stellar ages being relatively young, with recent star-formation and low dust content.
 We only see one galaxy with $\beta \sim -3$ at $z>9.5$, which is possibly tracing extremely young, stellar-light only dominated conditions with no dust attenuation.
 We will return to the properties of $z>9.5$ galaxies as inferred from their $\beta$ slopes and other spectroscopic indicators in the Discussion.

 Overall, we find a milder evolution of $\beta$ with redshifts when compared to the results from \citet{cul23b}.
-We note here, however, that the \citet{cul23b} sample contained many more $z>10$ sources, albeit with only photometric redshifts.
-Particularly at $z>8$, we actually find a somewhat flipped trend compared to \citet{cul23b}.
+However, we note here that the \citet{cul23b} sample contained many more $z>10$ sources, although with only photometric redshifts.
+In particular, at $z>8$, we actually find a somewhat flipped trend compared to \citet{cul23b}.
 We note that at $z>10$, we do not have any $\beta$ measurements bluer than $-3$, whereas $\sim20$ sources in the \citet{cul23b} sample have $\beta < -3$.
-Galaxies with photometric $\beta < -3$ at $z>10$ were also reported in the photometric sample of \citet{cul23} and \citet{top24a}, which may be playing a role in enhancing the observed increase of blueness of $\beta$ with redshift.
-We also note that the typical uncertainty on $\beta$ measurement in our study is $\pm 0.1$, whereas for most photometric studies is $\pm 0.4$.
+Galaxies with photometric $\beta < -3$ at $z>10$ were also reported in the photometric sample of \citet{cul23} and \citet{top24a}, which may play a role in enhancing the observed increase in blueness of $\beta$ with redshift.
+We also note that the typical uncertainty on the measurement of $\beta$ in our study is $\pm 0.1$, whereas for most photometric studies it is $\pm 0.4$.